 It’s fairly boiling outside at the moment in London – perfect weather for chilling in the garden with a brew and the sound system on in the background.
-I’ve been shoveling gravel all morning which hasn’t been that exciting per say, but these few songs have helped me through the process.
+I’ve been shoveling gravel though which hasn’t been that exciting per say, but these few songs have helped me through the process.
 Maybe I should rename the feature, ‘songs to shovel gravel to‘, it’s not quite as catchy.
-These are songs that have come through into our submissions inbox that I think you may enjoy too – we’ve got some absolute tunes this afternoon.
+These are songs that have come through into our submissions inbox that I think you may enjoy too – we’ve got some great tunes this afternoon.
 Actually, there are loads of amazing songs coming out tomorrow too so it’s going to be a fruitful couple of days here.

 Featuring music from: Justy / Dan Romeo & The Lone Strangers / Shigar / The Birthday Letters / Jervi